syntatis/codex-companion/README.md

 ---

-This Composer plugin provides a set of tools, like commands and scripts, designed to support [Syntatis packages](https://packagist.org/packages/syntatis/).
+This Composer plugin provides a set of tools, like commands and scripts, designed to support Syntatis projects like [wp-startar-plugin]([https)](https://github.com/syntatis/wp-starter-plugin).

 ## Usage